lee-kode/training_notes/PSM-1_Notes.md

 * **A Sprint is considered successful when an increment is released to production?** FALSE.

 * **Using Scrum ensures that all resources on a project will be utilised in the most efficient way?** FALSE.
+* **When multiple Scrum teams are working on the same product, should all of their outputs be integrated every Sprint?** YES.

+* **Which of the following best describes transparency?** "significant aspects"

+* **Each Development Team member should be cross-functional.** FALSE.
+The entire development team as a whole should be cross-functional.
+Not every single member has to be.

+* **Who supports the Scrum Master in removing impediments?** The development team + Senior management.

+* **When should Increments be shipped?** When it makes sense.

+* End-users are the most important stakeholders.